 \section{FDR estimation}

-This section describes an algorithm for FDR estimation from $s$ resamples of complete null hypothesis.
+This section describes algorithms for FDR estimation from $s$ resamples of the complete null hypothesis.
 We adopt the \citet{Storey2002} approach of estimation FDR, rather than the \citet{BenjaminiHochberg1995} approach of estimation of rejection region.
-This allows us to estimate FDR for a general global envelope $\mathcal E$, which represents the acceptance region correspondent to the rejection region $\Gamma$.

-The advantage of this algorithm is that it makes no assumptions on the correlation structure of the test statistics, and there are further no assumptions on the false null hypothesis.
-The only assumption here is that the true null hypotheses are same and they are simple.
+This allows us to estimate FDR for a general global envelope $\mathcal E$, which represents the acceptance region corresponding to the rejection region $\Gamma$.
+The advantage of our proposed algorithms is that they make no assumptions on the correlation structure of the test statistics and also not on the false null hypotheses.
+The only assumption here is that the true null hypotheses are simple.